This is a blog of

 • Raised by opera-loving parents in a rock ’n’ roll world, Rich Copley has parlayed his broad interests into his career writing about arts and entertainment.
 Since 1998, he has covered performing arts, film and faith-based popular culture for the Lexington Herald-Leader, the daily newspaper in Lexington, Ky.
 It’s a pretty broad beat, but Rich delights in finding influences of the past in the present and showing fine arts fans the value of pop culture, and vice versa. ~ Copious Notes is a blog covering that broad spectrum.
 If you want to read about specific areas of interest, such as theater or opera, click on one of the categories to the right and you will be whisked away to all posts in that category.
 Also, look around the blog for links; multimedia items such as photo albums, videos, and interviews with artists; and other nuggets.
 Have fun, and thanks for dropping in.
 The header for this blog was designed by Danny Kelly and the illustration was drawn by Camille Weber.

-Walter Tunis' The Musical Box
+Walter Tunis' Musical Box

 Cheryl Truman on books

-Blog powered by TypePad
+Blog powered by Typepad

 Member since 06/2006